 - Novel Literary Agency (formerly Desert Rose Literary Agency)

-- The Robins Agency (Cris Robins) (Robins may be doing business under other names)
+- The Robins Agency (Cris Robins) (not currently active, but Robins may be doing business under other names)

 - SBPRA (Strategic Book Publishing and Rights Agency) / Best Selling Book Rights Agency, formerly Writers Literary Agency and The Literary Agency Group, which also does or has done business under the following names (see Writer Beware’s Alert for even more names used by this company):

 -WL Children’s Agency

 -Children’s Literary Agency

 -WL Poet’s Agency

 -New York Literary Agency

 -Strategic Book Agency

 -ST Literary Agency